thepaulmacca/azd-governance/README.md

 ## What is End to End Governance?

-When developing a governance model for your organization, it is important to remember that Azure Resource Management (ARM) is only _one_ way to manage resources.
+When developing a governance model for your organization, it is important to remember that Azure Resource Manager (ARM) is only _one_ way to manage resources.

 [![End to End Governance](./images/e2e-governance-overview.svg)](https://aka.ms/architecture-e2e-governance)